umbraco/UmbracoDocs/Reference/Templating/Mvc/views-v7.md

 ## <a name="renderingMacros"></a>Rendering Macros

-Rendering a macro is easy using UmbracoHelper.
+Rendering a macro is done using UmbracoHelper.
 There are 3 overloads, we'll start with the most basic:

 This renders a macro with the specified alias without any parameters: